ejazhussain/blog/source/_posts/SharePoint-Online-Integration-with-Azure-App-Insights.md

 ## SharePoint Online Integration with Azure App Insights

-Recently I had a chance to work on one of the projects to monitor custom events from SharePoint Online pages.
+Recently I had a chance to work on one of the project to monitor custom events from SharePoint Online pages.

 Keeping in mind above scenario, there are two platform comes in my mind

 * Azure App Insights
 * Google Analytics

 I really liked Azure App Insights.
-Azure Application Insight is more than custom dimensions, metrics and page views.
-This is an extensible Application Performance Management (APM) service.
+Azure Application Insight is more than just custom dimensions, metrics and page views.
+It is an extensible Application Performance Management (APM) service.

 ### Application Insights monitors